SEO isn’t simple, easy, or quick.

 You also want to detail exactly what you have to offer.
 For the emergency plumbing page, there would likely be content about frozen pipes, leaky toilets, busted water heaters, and so on.
 The better you can convince the visitor that you do in fact have what they are searching for, the less likely they are to bounce away and hurt your on-page SEO.

-Stage Two: Optimize Your Tags, Metadata, and Other Nuts and Bolts
+Stage Two: Optimise Your Tags, Metadata, and Other Nuts and Bolts

 Alright, so you’ve got your competitors beat in quality of content, you’ve matched it perfectly to the user intent, and you’re ready to move on to the next stage—right?